The first Castlevania game to appear on a handheld console, where you play as Christopher Belmont on a journey to vanquish Dracula.

 Castlevania: The Adventure is pretty much the same thing.
 It’s definitely the first Castlevania game on the go and it plays like one too.
 So to come reasonably close to emulating the original NES game, this Game Boy game did an okay job at it.

-While the stages and enemy designs aren’t too interesting, the graphics are pretty cool for the Game Boy and even the music has some cool tunes.
+While the stages and enemy designs aren’t too interesting, the graphics are pretty okay for the Game Boy (despite graphical glitches and screen tearing).
+And the music is great for the system.

 As far as bringing Castlevania on the Game Boy, Castlevania: The Adventure doesn’t do too bad of a job.
+But yes, definitely a mediocre game.
 But much like Super Mario Land, this game has an even better sequel.
 So, there is definitely hope.

 Castlevania: The AdventurePrice Varies